Picking a Research Topic

 Selecting a research topic is a daunting task.
 Here are some things to help you think through the process.

 The first challenge to beginning your research study is finding a topic you are interested in.
 Then, you must find a niche within that topic that still contains an open research problem.
-Here, I consider the issue for the Master’s and the PhD.
+Here, I consider the situation for the Master’s and the PhD.

 Data Science